syrno9/PersonalSite-v2/content/info.md

 title: "Info"
 ---

 Hello, my name is Travis.
 I'm an almost 19 year old college student studying computer science in California.
 After playing on my brother's modded PSP with a bunch of emulators and ROMs in 2011 when I was 5, I started becoming more interested in technology.
-When I was 11, I tried making NES ROM hacks using programs other people made, after that, I wanted to learn to code my own stuff.
+When I was 11, I tried making NES ROM hacks using programs other people made, after that, I wanted to learn to program my own stuff.
 <hr>

 <p>When I was 16/almost 17, I started <a href="/projects/hikari3">hikari3.ch</a> (yes, underage b&), through which I learned a lot more about system administration and the web in general.</p>